- Katherine Dudley Hoehn

-A Dog's Passing: planning ahead and coping
+A Dog's Passing: planning ahead

 The kind and thoughtful vet came to my home and helped my sweet Dudley, the chocolate lab mutt, pass peacefully into heaven.
 He had a series of increasingly serious seizures that were making his last days miserable.
 Thankfully we have a way to ease the suffering of beloved pets.

 Dudley lived a good life.
 I have no idea what he did for the first five years of his life.
 He was a rescue who was well trained and loyal, with a fear of thunderstorms.

 My children were almost finished with college when I adopted Dudley.
 His predecessor, Dallas, had been gone but a few weeks and was the boys' dog.
 Dudley was mine.
 They laughed because I found him on a website for lab rescues and he was initially known as “Mom’s Internet Dog.”
 Truthfully, it was his name that attracted me first.
 He also had a beautiful milk chocolate coat and sweet face with the most adoring eyes.